ZleKaczki/CarRental/README.md

 # CarRental
-Python OOP database Car Rental App
+Python OOP database Car Rental Desktop App
+#
+#
+change
+ user="   " and  password="   ",

+ to your SQL user and password